Andrew Shearer (lumber merchant)

-Andrew "Andy" Shearer (January 26, 1864 – February 6, 1944) was a Canadian lumber merchant and amateur ice hockey player.
+Andrew Shearer (1864 – February 6, 1944) was a Canadian lumber merchant and amateur ice hockey player.
 He was the father of Hollywood actresses Norma and Athole Shearer and sound designer and recording director Douglas Shearer, and an older brother of zoologist Cresswell Shearer.

-Biography
+Early life

-Andrew Shearer was born in Montreal, Quebec in 1864 to James Traill Shearer and Eliza Shearer (née Graham).
+Andrew Shearer was born in Montreal, Canada East in 1864 to James Traill Shearer and Eliza Shearer (née Graham).
 His father was born in Rosegill near Dunnet in Caithnesshire in northern Scotland in 1822 and his mother was born in Montreal in 1827.
 James T. Shearer was a carpenter and lumber manufacturer and Andrew Shearer later worked as a lumber merchant and as a director of the James Shearer Company in Montreal.

+Personal life

-He married Edith Mary Fisher in Montreal in 1899 and they had three children: Douglas (b.
+Andrew Shearer married Edith Mary (née Fisher) Shearer in Montreal in 1899 and they had three children: Douglas (b.
 1899), Athole (b.
 1900) and Norma (b.
 1902).
 The family lived in a well-to-do neighborhood of Montreal, but around 1919 the Canadian economy fell into a slump, and he sold the business and lost most of the family money in the deal.
 He was forced to move the family to a more modest part of Montreal, and his wife Edith soon took her two daughters to New York City to find jobs in the entertainment industry, and Douglas stayed with his father.
 All of his three children later pursued careers within the film industry in Hollywood, Norma and Athole as actresses and Douglas as a sound designer and recording director.
 Mental health issues came to plague the family.
 Andrew Shearer allegedly was prone to manic depression, and Norma described how he "moved like a shadow or a ghost around the house."
 Both his daughters also came to suffer from mental instabilities.

-Andrew Shearer followed his family to California and died in Los Angeles in 1944 at age 80.
-He is buried at the Forest Lawn Memorial Park in Glendale, California where his wife Edith and two daughters also rest.
+Andrew Shearer followed his family to California and died in Los Angeles in 1944.